kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 - Any component can set `NominatedNodeName` if it is currently unset.
 - Scheduler is allowed to overwrite `NominatedNodeName` at any time in case of preemption or the beginning of the binding cycle.
-- No external components can't overwrite `NominatedNodeName` set by a different component.
+- No external components can overwrite `NominatedNodeName` set by a different component.
 - If `NominatedNodeName` is set, the component who set it is responsible for updating or clearing it if its plans were changed (using PUT or APPLY to ensure it won't conflict with potential update from scheduler) to reflect the new hint.